 As my 24-hour road trip in the Carolinas was up, it was time to head back.
-But before, I made the trek back to Greenville, I planned a few stops along the way, one being Biscuit Head for breakfast—known for its southern cooking style and very large portions.
-I was looking forward to the drive through the mountains and the scenic road of the Blue Ridge Parkway.
-The 469-mile road had breathtaking views of the mountains, hiking trails and stops along the way including waterfalls and rivers.
+But before I made the trek back to Greenville, I planned a few stops along the way, one being Biscuit Head for breakfast—known for its southern cooking style and substantial portions.
+I was looking forward to the drive through the mountains and the Blue Ridge Parkway’s scenic road.
+The 469-mile highway had breathtaking views of the mountains, hiking trails, and stops along the way, including waterfalls and rivers.

 Top Features of the Car

 The 2018 Chevy Equinox is all completely redesigned and lighter than most cars of the same styles—so for sure, you will be saving on gas for your next road trip.
-Other features I have to share is that there was no shortage of USB ports to charge all mobile devices with plenty in the front and back seats, plus it had a very roomy trunk with special compartments for all road tripping needs.
-I have to admit, the best feature about this car is the 360 camera on the dashboard.
-It is technically the best way to alert you of anything around the car so you can back out of any spot in a breeze.
+I have to share other features: there was no shortage of USB ports to charge all mobile devices with plenty in the front and back seats, plus it had a very roomy trunk with special compartments for all road tripping needs.
+I have to admit, the best feature of this car is the 360 camera on the dashboard.
+It is technically the best way to alert you of anything around the car so that you can back out of any spot in a breeze.

 Places I Stopped During My Drive on the Blue Ridge Parkway and Highway 276 to Greenville

 There are plenty of hiking trails from Asheville into the Blue Ridge Parkway, so plan ahead and check out the national park website for possible stops along the way.
 But since I was heading to Greenville, I had to cut into highway 276, so don’t forget to stop at Sliding Rock, a fun sliding 60-ft. rock slope, and the InstagrammableLooking Glass Falls.
 Remember, some of them require an entry cost, and they have limited parking spaces.

 A Few More Stops You Should Make Along the Blue Ridge Parkway